sungnga/react-colors-app/README.md

     - Include the changeFormat function to update the state if the format is changed
     - When rendering the color shades(using ColorBox), attach the current format to the color: `background={color[this.state.format]}`
   - Add Navbar (hide the slider and level) and Footer.
 So render these two components
+  - Add GoBack link using Link.
+It takes you back to the color palette.
+Style the link
+- Create a functional footer PaletteFooter.js component
+  - Being rendered in Palette.js and SingleColorPalette.js
+  - Props received: `const {paletteName, emoji} = this.props.palette`
+  - Renders the palette name and the emoji